Arsenal vs PSG: Supercomputer Predicts Champions League Winner

 However, under the laws of the game, no penalty could be awarded because the ball had come directly from a teammate.

-PSG continued to create the better chances after the break, with Désiré Doué going close on several occasions, although Manuel Neuer produced a number of strong saves to keep Bayern in contention.
+PSG continued to create better chances after the break, with Désiré Doué going close on several occasions, although Manuel Neuer produced several strong saves to keep Bayern in contention.

-Despite Bayern’s relentless pressure and Kane’s late strike, PSG held on to secure their place in the final, where they will meet Arsenal in Budapest on Saturday, May 30.
+Despite the relentless pressure of the Bavarians and Kane’s late strike, PSG held on to secure their place in the final, where they will meet Arsenal in Budapest on Saturday, May 30.

-Opta’s latest simulations now back Arsenal to defeat PSG and win their first-ever Champions League title.
+Opta’s latest simulations are now backing the Gunners to defeat the Parisians and win their first-ever Champions League title.

 Read also